MicrosoftDocs/security/zero-trust/integrate-saas-apps.md

     Always authenticate and authorize based on all available data points.
 This is where Zero Trust identity and device access policies are crucial to sign-in and ongoing validation.

-- Use least privilege access
+- Use least privileged access

     Limit user access with Just-In-Time and Just-Enough-Access (JIT/JEA), risk-based adaptive policies, and data protection.